IBM/hyperprotect/README.md

 1. Enable the vTPM 1.2 from the HMC or disable and re-enable it in order to clear it

-2. Install TrouSerS and ensure tcsd is running
+2. Install TrouSerS and tpm-tools and ensure tcsd is running

-	dnf install trousers
+	dnf install trousers tpm-tools
 	systemctl enable tcsd
 	systemctl start tcsd